khmarbaise/octopress/source/_posts/2014/09/2014-09-05-apache-archiva-version-2-dot-1-1-released.md

 Bugs:

- * [MRM-1832] - RepositoryScannerTest#testDefaultRepositoryScanner fails on Linux with src release zip
+ * {% chjl MRM-1832 %} - RepositoryScannerTest#testDefaultRepositoryScanner fails on Linux with src release zip
- * [MRM-1853] - On first start up, you get a perpetual loading indicator.
+ * {% chjl MRM-1853 %} - On first start up, you get a perpetual loading indicator.
- * [MRM-1854] - Last modified date is epoch on directory listing for a group
+ * {% chjl MRM-1854 %} - Last modified date is epoch on directory listing for a group
- * [MRM-1855] - "Loading" button never disappears when no one is logged in in some browsers
+ * {% chjl MRM-1855 %} - "Loading" button never disappears when no one is logged in in some browsers
- * [MRM-1856] - archiva-cli does not work
+ * {% chjl MRM-1856 %} - archiva-cli does not work

 Have fun!
 -- The Apache Archiva Team